 Drinking Water Filter

-Milwaukee's drinking water meets all U.S. Environmental Protection Agency (EPA) standards for water quality and is regularly tested.
+Milwaukee's drinking water meets current U.S. Environmental Protection Agency (EPA) standards for water quality and is regularly tested.
 You can find more information about Milwaukee's water treatment here.

 What Filters Remove Lead?